 A musical reinvention of Robert Louis Stevenson's Treasure Island, by Graham Russell (Air Supply), Katie McGhie (Of Eden) and playwright Melissa Bell, and directed by Lisa Devine.
 Seizing on the idea of light and darkness explored in the script and lyrics, we wound up incorporating a throughline of puppetry into the production, revolving around illuminated lantern puppets that included a miniature ship that accompanies the journey of protagonist Jim Hawkins, and Long John Silver's iconic parrot companion "Cap'n Flint," a fully articulated character manipulated in full view of the audience by performer Skyler Volpe.
 Photos by James Wilson.

 Skyler Volpe (left) performs Evolve's internally-lit parrot puppet "Cap'n Flint" in a scene with Eric Coles as Long John Silver.
 "Cap'n Flint" had articulation in its head, jaw, wings and feet, as well as giving the puppeeter control of the character's internal glow.
-Photo by James WIlson.
+Photo by Photo by James Wilson.

 "Cap'n Flint" takes flight as Long John Silver fights Captain Smollett (Bill Newhall).
 Photo by James WIlson.